Study Geography at the University of Montana

 Student organizations for geography majors

-The Montana Geographic Alliance (MGA) is a network of students, educators and professionals committed to promoting geographic education in Montana.
-The Geography Club at the University of Montana is another great way to network with peers and make new friends.
+The Geography Club at the University of Montana is a great way to network with peers and make new friends.

 As a geography major at UM, you’ll be eligible for a number of scholarships through the W.A.
 Franke College of Forestry and Conservation.
 Geography students are also eligible for Franke Sustainability Fellowships, which fund study-abroad and research experiences focused on sustainability for FCFC students.
 Explore scholarship opportunities for geography majors at UM.